Thursday, March 3, 2011

 66. Crocothemis servilia servilia (Drury, 1773)

-Habitat: Exposed ditches, ponds and lakes (uplands & lowlands)
+Habitat: Exposed ditches, ponds, lakes and streams (uplands & lowlands)

 Another extremely common dragonfly for Khon Kaen and the whole of Thailand for that matter, is Crocothemis servilia servilia.
 Everywhere you go, you are sure to bump into one or two of this species.
 From ditches to ponds, lakes to baron wasteland, you'll find these.
 Yet, even though they are so common, I think the male can look rather dapper sporting his bright red body from head to the tip of its abdomen.